LabstaffWeb Macintosh Resources

 in the app store.

-Discontinued Security Updates for Snow Leopard and Lion
+Discontinued Security Updates for Snow Leopard, Lion, Mountain Lion

-Apple has discontinued issuing security updates for OS X 10.6 Snow Leopard and OS X 10.7 Lion, and OS X 10.8 Mountain Lion.
-Anyone still using either operating system remains exposed to known digital threats, and should consider updating.
+Apple has discontinued issuing security updates for OS X 10.6 Snow Leopard, OS X 10.7 Lion, and OS X 10.8 Mountain Lion.
+Anyone still using any of these operating systems (or older) remains exposed to known digital threats, and should consider updating.
 OS X 10.11 El Capitan is free from the Macintosh App Store

 ioreg -l -p IODeviceTree | grep firmware-abi